A mini travel guide of Skiathos island!

 Agia Eleni beach

-Lalaria beach: This unique and extraordinary beach you can visit by boat and enjoy its exceptional beauty.
+Lalaria beach: This is a unique and extraordinary beach you can visit by boat and enjoy its exceptional beauty.

-Limestone cliffs surround it, and you totally be fascinated by the clear turquoise waters of the Aegean sea.
+Limestone cliffs surround it, and you will be totally fascinated by the clear turquoise waters of the Aegean Sea.
 The spectacular natural arch rising out of the sea is an icon of Skiathos, making it a popular place to take photos.

 The daily boat trips from Skiathos port usually pass from this beach and go to Arkos and Tsougria, which is definitely worth visiting.